Glass Trinity, Chapter 11: Bonds of Fate

 "One of them?
 You mean, there're more?"
 Mito asked.

-"Yeah, all together there're nine Bijuu.
+"Yeah, altogether there's nine Bijuu.
 You've heard of the Sage of Six Paths, right?"

 "The legendary creator of ninshū?
 What does he have to do with anything?"